5 Warning Signs Your Granulator Blades Need Regrinding

 5. Visible Edge Wear Under Inspection

 The most direct check: remove the blades and inspect the cutting edge under good lighting.
 A sharp blade has a clean, defined edge.
 A worn blade shows rounding, micro-chipping or a reflective flat on the edge face.
 If you can see wear, it's already past the optimal regrind point.
-KMW Blade Grinding Ltd serves businesses across South Yorkshire, West Yorkshire and East Yorkshire — contact us to arrange collection.
+Our granulator blade sharpening service covers businesses across South Yorkshire — including Maltby, Rawmarsh, Swinton, Conisbrough, Hoyland, Penistone, Stocksbridge and Chapeltown — as well as West Yorkshire and East Yorkshire.
+Contact us to arrange collection.